-The adaptive forms feature of Adobe Experience Manager (AEM) forms allows you to create engaging, responsive, and adaptive forms.
+The adaptive forms feature of Adobe Experience Manager (AEM) forms allows you to create engaging, responsive, and adaptive forms that automatically render as PDF or HTML5 based on device and browser settings.
+Adaptive forms dynamically adapt to user responses by adding or removing fields or sections based on user response.

 When you create a new or edit an existing adaptive form, you use the following UI elements: